schwaberdoodles/chef-cookbooks/ucs-pxe/README.md

 Description
 ===========

 A Chef cookbook (beta) that builds a PXE appliance for Cisco UCS bare-metal deployment.
-This cookbook acts as as the stage 2 phase for DC Automation.
+This cookbook acts as the stage 2 phase for DC Automation.
-As of the now, the recipes are tied specifically for the workflow defined by ucs or ucs-solo cookbooks.
+As of now, the recipes are tied specifically towards the workflow defined by ucs or ucs-solo cookbooks.

 Requirements
 ============